-Using the Send Changes method is the simplest for your client to import.
+The Send Changes method is the simplest for your client to use to import.
 This service is included with a QuickBooks ProAdvisor membership or is available for a nominal annual fee.
 No fee is charged to the client to accept this file from you.